 - AirPennNet Drops: If your connection to AirPennNet drops or has trouble connecting initially, try moving to a different spot in the room.

 - AirPennNet fails to Reconnect after Moving: If you have just moved locations and your laptop experiences difficulty reconnecting, try turning off your wireless device and then turning it back on.

-AirPennNet is designed to automatically configure itself on your computer, using your PennKey as authentication.
-If "Connect to AirPennNet" (the configuration wizard) does not automatically launch, you can try accessing it manually by navigating your internet browser to:
+AirPennNet is designed to automatically configure itself on your computer, using your PennKey as authentication when you connect to the "Connect to AirPennNet" network.
+If the configuration wizard does not automatically launch, you can try accessing it manually by navigating your internet browser to:

 and following the link to load Xpress Connect Manually.
 If this does not solve the problem, please contact your IT support team (see below) for further help.